The best phone to buy in Australia

 Pricing and availability only accurate as of last page update.

-Both the iPhone 14 and iPhone 14 Pro are outstanding smartphones, where the only real issue is just okay battery life and a lack of significant improvements on the previous generation.
-For that reason, the iPhone 13 will be the more sensible pick for most.
+Both the iPhone 16 and iPhone 16 Pro are outstanding smartphones, even if there's not much of a difference between them and the previous generation.
+For that reason, the iPhone 16 will be the more sensible pick for most.
 It’s not only one of the more reasonably priced flagship handsets on offer, and will go above and beyond the needs of most consumers.

 Processor